w749/HiBench/README.md

     Enhanced DFSIO tests the HDFS throughput of the Hadoop cluster by generating a large number of tasks performing writes and reads simultaneously.
 It measures the average I/O rate of each map task, the average throughput of each map task, and the aggregated throughput of HDFS cluster.
 Note: this benchmark doesn't have Spark corresponding implementation.

+7. Join (join)

+   This workload use the join method to join two data sources, one of which is heavily skewed.

+8. MapPartitions(mappartitions)

+   This workload use the mapPartitions method.

 **Machine Learning:**